imminent-tuba/thesis/README.md

 Our deployment strategy is explained in more detail in our [wiki](https://github.com/imminent-tuba/thesis/wiki/Deployment).

 #### INITIALIZING THE DB
-This project uses mysql for the node/express server, and Mongodb for the chatterbot.
+This project uses mysql for the node/express server, and Mongodb for the chat bot.
 Both must be installed and running.

 #### initialize the mysql database with the schema file
 ```